 - 3 tablespoons unsalted butter, cubed

 - 1 cup buttermilk, chilled

-- Stir together the flour, salt, baking powder, and baking soda in a large bowl.
+- Whisk together the flour, salt, baking powder, and baking soda in a large bowl.

-- Dump in the chilled butter and lard and rub them into the flour by pinching the chunks of fat with the flour.
+- Dump in the chilled butter and lard and rub them into the flour by pinching the chunks of fat.
 Stop when the mixture has a breadcrumb-like texture.

 - Add about half of the buttermilk and stir with your hand to start bringing the dough together.
 Pour in the rest of the buttermilk in one or two more additions, gently working the dough until all the flour and buttermilk are incorporated and a soft, sticky dough has formed.